pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/getting-started/installation/index.md

 3. The installer will be opened.
 Install Karabiner-Elements.
     {{< local-image src="images/installer@2x.png" >}}

+After installation, you’ll need to grant the necessary permissions for Karabiner-Elements to function.
+This is part of macOS's protection mechanism to prevent applications from accessing information without user consent.
+There are a few required steps, so please follow the instructions.

+Additionally, when you open Karabiner-Elements Settings, the necessary actions will be displayed, so you can follow those prompts as well.

+## Open Karabiner-Elements Settings

+1. Open Karabiner-Elements from Launchpad.
+    {{< local-image src="images/karabiner-elements-icon@2x.png" >}}

 ## Keep Login Items enabled

-Since macOS 13 Ventura, background item notifications will be shown after the installation.
+The background item notifications will be shown after the installation.

 {{< local-image src="images/login-items0@2x.png" >}}

-The following Login Items in System Settings are required, and have to keep enabled.
+The following Login Items in System Settings must be enabled.

--   `Karabiner-DriverKit-VirtualHIDDeviceClient.app`
+-   `Karabiner-Elements Non-Privileged Agents`
--   `Karabiner-Elements.app`
+-   `Karabiner-Elements Privileged Daemons`

 {{< local-image src="images/login-items1@2x.png" >}}